 - Eat regularly.
 I suggest eating three balanced meals and two snacks per day.
 Make sure each includes high-quality protein.
 If you often eat while on-the-go, make sure you have some healthy options prepared.
 Cutting up fruits of vegetables makes them easy to grab and go.
-Nuts, cheese, or a nutrition rich snack bar like my Coconut Bliss Bars are also great options.
+Nuts, cheese, or a nutrition rich snack bar.

 - Try intermittent fasting.
 Sometimes, we need a specific structure to help us break unhealthy eating habits.
 Intermittent fasting is an eating pattern that’s getting a lot of attention these days, and I am finding that patients who try it are seeing great success.
 The idea is that you go for at least 12 hours between your last meal of the day and your first meal of the next day.
 I’ve changed the way I eat to accommodate this by not eating an early breakfast, but instead having coffee with ghee to hold me over.
 But you could eat dinner at 6 pm, and still have breakfast at 6 am if that works better for you.
 It’s worked for me — since changing my habits to eat within a smaller window of time each day, I’ve lost more than 20 pounds.
 Even better, the benefits extend beyond weight loss with anti-aging results as well!

-- Certain vitamins, like zinc, chromium, vitamin C, B vitamins and vitamin D are important for healthy metabolism.
-Be sure you are getting what you need by making a high-quality multivitamin/mineral complex, like my Multi Essentials, a part of your regular routine.
+- Get nutritional support.
+Certain vitamins, like zinc, chromium, vitamin C, B vitamins and vitamin D are important for healthy metabolism.
+Be sure you are getting what you need by making a high-quality multivitamin/mineral complex, a part of your regular routine.

 - Hydrate!
 Drinking plenty of filtered water is a great way to help your system flush toxins and keep you feeling great.
 Herbal tea and green tea are also good choices, but avoid soda or other sugary drinks, which can do more damage than good.

-So many women are told that to lose weight they have to join a gym or participate in aerobic exercise every day, but that’s just not true!
+So many women are told that to lose weight and keep it off they have to join a gym or participate in aerobic exercise every day, but that’s just not true!
 Exercise contributes to weight loss and overall good health, but you don’t have to exhaust yourself to get the benefits.

 My rule of thumb is that you should try to get some form of exercise four times per week.
 But just like with food, one type of exercise isn’t right for everyone.